CalebSkinner1/Website/README.md

 ## Website

 This GitHub Repo hosts my personal website!
-Each of the qmd files corresponds to a tab in the website.
+I use R Quarto with GitPages, so each of the qmd files corresponds to a tab in the website.